 It’s all about sunshine, beautiful beaches, and relaxing with cocktails, but it’s about so much more as well.
 Sea turtles, tropical birds, lush forests, pink sand, sleeping in hammocks.

-Traditionally the Caribbean has not been a major solo independent destination but there are lots of places to travel to on any budget and as Asia, South America becomes a little more expensive then it’s a great time to discover the Caribbean!
+Traditionally the Caribbean has not been a major solo independent destination but there are lots of places to travel to on any budget.
+As Asia and South America becomes a little more expensive it’s a great time to discover the Caribbean!

 Anguilla is on first appearance a little prohibitively expensive but if you come off season, around the end of October when everything has opened but the crowds haven’t arrived, and you spend more chillin rather than partaking in relatively expensive stuff like diving, then there’s no reason not to enjoy this place.